Updated September 15, 2020

 No matter where you are in the world, you can take the precautions suggested by the Italian Health ministry and the World Health Organization.
 The most important of these are:

 You can also check the website of your country's embassy for up-to-date information and notifications.

 If you have a trip planned to visit Italy any time in the near future or later in the year, you may be wondering if you should cancel your trip.

-Since the situation is developing, it's hard to know how it will effect travel plans in the near term.
+Since the situation is continually developing, it's hard to know how it will effect travel plans in the near term.
 Nobody can know when this will all "blow over."